Get Started - Skeleton

 2. Follow a step-by-step guide to practice your first contribution.

 3. Locate an open issue on GitHub.
-Let us know you would like to volunteer.
+Post a comment letting us know you wish to volunteer.

 4. Optionally, you may coordinate efforts on the #contributors channel within Discord.

-6. Complete the work and submit a pull request and we’ll review the changes.
+6. Complete the work and submit a pull request per the requirements on this page.

 NOTE: non-trivial PRs submitted without our prior consent will be denied.
-Repeat offenders will be banned.
+Repeat offenders will be blocked.

 Using PNPM